containerum/containerum-docs/content/getting-started/object-types.md

 </ul>

 <br/>
-<h4><a name="">Project</a></h4>
+<h4><a name="project">Project</a></h4>

-Project is the main entity of the Containerum system.
-To create a project your need to allocate RAM and CPU resources on host nodes.
-Using self-hosted Containerum you can manage your available resources as you consider it necessary. <a href="https://web.containerum.io">Containerum Online</a> has a few offers for users, that want to try system features and functionality.
+Project is the main entity of Containerum system.
+To create a project user needs to allocate RAM and CPU resources on the server.
+Using <a href="https://github.com/containerum/containerum">self-hosted Containerum</a> user has a possibility to manage available resources as he considers. <a href="https://web.containerum.io">Containerum Online</a> has a few offers for users, that want to try system features and functionality.
 The remaining system objects(deployments, services, etc.) exist only within the project.
-As Containerum has teamwork, you can allow any registered user to access your project or receive access to projects of other users.
+As Containerum has teamwork, users can share their projects with different access levels and make a new generation software together.

 Project consists of the following fields: